About this mod

 - Import original items (not built by the Player)

 By enabling the import of original items you will import any items that were originally linked to the settlement workshop but wasn’t built by the creator of the Blueprint.
-Another example would be Tato Plants and Melons at Abernathy Farm.
+An example would be Tato Plants and Melons at Abernathy Farm.
 Of course if the Blueprint doesn't contain such items this option is irrelevant.

-Import DLC items / Import mod-added items
+- Import DLC items / Import items added by mods

 If you don't want items imported that originate from a mod or a DLC, you can turn these off.
 Note that if you don't have those DLCs or mods installed the script will skip the items regardless of these options.